yepistream/SimpleThreeJSElements/README.md

 ### HTMLOverlay3D

-A more advanced version of `SimpleIFrame`, with additional features such as distance-based scaling and dynamic font resizing.
+A more advanced version of `HTMLOverlay`, with additional features such as distance-based scaling and dynamic font resizing.

 #### Constructor